jacobsilver2/leeFieldsGatsby/revisionsList3.md

   > Yes, that was a happy accident.
 I was having a hell of a time dealing with all these videos that have different aspect ratios.
 Once we deal with the copyright issues on Dailymotion, we'll switch back.
 The reason I chose DM over YT or Vimeo was because you can totally remove every bit of control/overlay/title/releated-videos, unlike YT or Vimeo, which keeps some aspects of overlay no matter what.
 So once we can get back to DM, the controls will look way better.

+  > UPDATE: We will not be able to use Daily Motion, as they have flagged our videos as copyright violations, and there really isn't anything anyone can do about it.
+Vimeo is not an option either because Vimeo does not allow autoplay on mobile devices.
+It looks like our only option is YouTube, unfortunately, so we will have to deal with those overlays.

-- [ ] We’re a bit busy right now, so I’ll need a little more time to get you a mockup.
+- [x] We’re a bit busy right now, so I’ll need a little more time to get you a mockup.
 But yes, exactly what you said.
 Pretty much exactly like the mobile homepage of lekhoa or basically how you had the music page created, but a rectangular image.
 Can you just use a placeholder image for now?
 Let me know if that makes sense or if you’d still want a mockup.
 Do you think this would solve the video page on mobile problem?
 I think since they would see the title on the list, then we can eliminate it on the pop-up mobile modal in this case and only have “close”.
 And the sound would come on without having to turn it on/or IDK maybe its with daily motion in this instance?

 # About